-Manual numbering Automatic numbering doesn't change the balloon numbers in any parts you numbered manually.
-Manual numbering is useful when you want to reserve a number or series of numbers for specific parts.
+Manual numbering: Manual numbering is useful when you want to reserve a number or series of numbers for specific parts.
 In these cases, apply the Manual numbering first.
 Then apply Automatic numbering to add balloon labels to the unnumbered selected parts.

-Automatic numbering The default starting value is 1, but you can start with any positive integer or zero.
+Automatic numbering: the default starting value is 1, but you can start with any positive integer or zero.
 Regardless of what value starts the numbering, the increment is always 1.